The Kato square root problem for parabolic operators with an anti-symmetric part in BMO: Introduction and the main result

 \section{Introduction and the main result}

 In the variables $(x,t) \in \R^n \times \R=:\ree$, we consider parabolic operators of the form

-where the coefficient matrix $A = A(x,t)$ is measurable with complex entries and possibly depends on all variables.
+where the coefficient matrix $A = A(x,t)$ is measurable with complex entries.
 Furthermore,

-where $S = S(x,t)$ is complex and uniform elliptic, while $D = D(x,t)$ is real, measurable, anti-symmetric, having entries in a space of functions of bounded mean oscillation functions.
+where $S = S(x,t)$ is complex and coercive, while $D = D(x,t)$ is real, measurable, anti-symmetric, having entries in a space of functions of bounded mean oscillation functions.
 In particular, $A$ may be unbounded.
 We refer to \eqref{ellip} and \eqref{bmocoeff} below for the precise formulations of our assumptions on $A=S+D$.

+Parabolic operators of the form \eqref{eq1deg+} and \eqref{eq1deg+h}, with \( A \) real, have recently been investigated in several works, most notably in \cite{seregin2012divergence, qian2019parabolic}.
+In \cite{seregin2012divergence}, motivated by questions concerning the behavior of solutions to elliptic and parabolic equations with low-regularity drift terms, the authors studied equations of the form